degree in Psychology which requires the successful completion of twelve courses in Psychology.

 Oddities in Intro:

-A/P Credit: Students who received a score of 4 or 5 on the AP Examination in Psychology will be granted an exemption from PSYC 111.
+A/P Credit: Students who received academic credit for their scores on the AP Examination in Psychology will be granted an exemption from PSYC 111.
 The student will still be required to complete 12 additional courses in the major, including the first half of the Introductory Requirement, PSYC 110.

 Transfer Credit: Students who took a one-semester Intro course at another college will probably receive credit for PSYC 111.
 The student will be required to take 11 additional courses in the major, including the first half of the Introductory Requirement, PSYC 110.